InesPessoa/pyfeature/README.md

 # pyfeature
-Python package with useful modules to use in (Scikit learn pipelines)[https://scikit-learn.org/stable/modules/compose.html].
+Python package with useful modules to use in [Scikit learn pipelines](https://scikit-learn.org/stable/modules/compose.html).